CHENCHETY-ABHISHEK/4-Bit-BCD-ADDER-USING-7-SEGMENT-DISPLAY/Readme.md

 We can use the existing IC7447 for BCD to 7-segment Display Driver, it shows a garbage display when the inputs are outside the range of 0-9 so we used a customized module that can drive the 7-segment display and when inputs are outside the range of 0-9 it shows E on Display indicating an error.

 ## Working Principle
-- Before getting into details of the working principle lets see the pin diagram of 7-Segment Display also as we are using common anode display the inverted logic has to be given to the display, so we have included it in the decode itself.
+- Before getting into details of the working principle lets see the pin diagram of 7-Segment Display also as we are using common anode display the inverted logic has to be given to the display, so we have included it in the decoder itself.
 ![Pin Diagram for 7-Segment Display](images/7-segment-Display.png)
 - As we are using customized BCD to 7-Segment Decoder the output looks like the below
 ![7-Segment Display](images/Customized-Display.png)